 lab assistant: Fall 2019, Spring 2019.

-I was a junior staff member in 2019 at the Hampshire College Summer Studies in Mathematics, a program for high school students.
+I was a junior faculty member in 2019 at the Hampshire College Summer Studies in Mathematics, a program for high school students.
 I taught classes on group theory and linear algebra.